-DPIPWE recognises that many of our Agency’s industry sectors and customers are experiencing financial hardship due to the economic impact of the COVID-19 pandemic.
-For the intervening period, DPIPWE has implemented a financial hardship process.
+DPIPWE recognises that many of our agency’s industry sectors and customers are experiencing financial hardship due to the economic impact of the COVID-19 pandemic.
+DPIPWE has implemented a financial hardship process for this period.

 If you wish to seek full or part waivers or refunds of DPIPWE fees and charges, on the grounds of financial hardship, please forward an application: